These are three very

 relevant to the second hint

 There is an organization of families of murder victims who oppose the death penalty, "murder victims families for reconciliation".
 Members of MVFR campaign against the assumption that if one has lost a family member one's dominant desire is for revenge.
-They have a web site at www.mvfr.org .
+See https://www.facebook.com/mvfrus/ .

 And here's a poem that expresses the thought.
 One of several written during the second world war by Leo Marks for secret agents to memorize (another was the famous "The life that I have".)